nodejs/quic/doc/api/quic.md

 * Type: {integer}

 The system file descriptor the `QuicSocket` is bound to.
+This property is not set on Windows.

 ### quicsocket.listen([options][, callback])
 <!-- YAML